 There are a lot of bike sizes for different height requirements, and within the 12-inch category, there are pedal bikes as well as balance bikes.

-But getting the height right is also a very important task that for a parent as this can make or a break a kid’s interest with biking and bikes.
+But getting the height right is also a very important task for a parent as this can make or break a kid’s interest in biking and bikes.

-This is also an age where they are keen to explore, and bikes are something that every kid would be excited about.
+This is also an age when they are keen to explore, and bikes are something that every kid would be excited about.

 So, the right size bike goes a long way in how the kid takes to biking and would also be an indicator of whether they would stick with it or not in the long term.

 Cultivating a habit where they would love to bike and explore the outdoors can help them remain fit instead of clamming up inside the house and engaging in sedentary activities, especially when they cross over to their tween and teen years.

 12 Inch Wheel Bike Height: